rpglab/SOPF_N-1_CNR/README.md

 # SOPF
 This repo implements four different Stochastic Optimal Power Flow (SOPF) models in AMPL.

-The test case used here is a modified IEEE RTS-96 reliability test system (24-bus) that was initially developed by the IEEE reliability subcommittee and published in 1979 and later enhanced in 1996.
-Reference: "The IEEE Reliability Test System-1996.
-A report prepared by the Reliability Test System Task Force of the Application of Probability Methods Subcommittee" and link: https://ieeexplore.ieee.org/document/780914.
-Though only tested on this single system here, these codes can work on any other systems.

 (i) Model 1, R-SOPF, a relaxed SOPF model that assums infinite network capacity.

 (ii) Model 2, N-SOPF, a normal SOPF model that enforces base-case network constraints only.